trailofbits/testing-handbook/content/docs/languages/rust/50-memory-zeroization.md

 ## Security level 1: Use ZeroizeOnDrop (the common practice)

 Roughly, the idea is to ensure that values are zeroed whenever they fall out of scope.
 The [`zeroize`](https://docs.rs/zeroize/latest/zeroize/) crate is the most common way to achieve this goal.
-Owned values derive the `ZeroizeOnDrop` trait, causing values to call their component’s `zeroize` methods when the compiler inserts a drop on that value.
+Deriving `#[derive(ZeroizeOnDrop)]` generates a `Drop` implementation whose `drop` method calls `zeroize` on each of the value’s fields (skipping any annotated with `#[zeroize(skip)]`) when the compiler drops that value; each field must itself implement `Zeroize` or `ZeroizeOnDrop`.
 This approach offers a simple model of zeroization where you do not fight the compiler and simply attempt to guarantee that each drop is covered by zeroization.

-Unfortunately, moves can, and often do, create copies.
-These copies happen specifically [when stack values are moved](https://docs.rs/zeroize/latest/zeroize/#stackheap-zeroing-notes).
-However, ABI constraints or optimization of heap values can also result in a copy.
+Unfortunately, moves can, and often do, [create copies](https://benma.github.io/2020/10/16/rust-zeroize-move.html): a move is compiled to a `memcpy` in the general case, and the compiler does not zero the source.
+Additional copies can arise from stack spilling, ABI constraints, and optimizations of heap values (see the [`zeroize` stack/heap zeroing notes](https://docs.rs/zeroize/latest/zeroize/#stackheap-zeroing-notes)).

 A simple case of failed zeroization is shown below.
 A stack value implementing the `ZeroizeOnDrop` trait is moved to the heap ("leak A"): only the heap value is zeroized; the old copy of the secret may remain on the stack.